Fall-Back/Base/README.md

 // Or import a local settings file

 @import "path/to/fallback-base";
-// Import other FallBack patterns.
+// Import other Fall-Back patterns.

 // ...
 ```